 A comparison between Switzerland, the highest-ranking country, and Somalia, among the lowest, starkly illustrates the vast disparities in development across these dimensions:

-• Life Expectancy at Birth: In Switzerland, life expectancy stands at 84.3 years, among the highest in the world.
+- Life expectancy at birth: In Switzerland, life expectancy stands at 84.3 years, among the highest in the world.
 Conversely, Somalia’s life expectancy is significantly lower at 56.1 years, highlighting critical health and living condition disparities.

 The interactive table below shows Human Development Index (HDI) trends over selected years, including 1990, 2000, 2010, 2015, 2020, 2021, and 2022, accompanied by percentage changes from 2022 compared to 1990, 2000, 2015, and 2021.